Everest Base Camp Trek Return By Helicopter

 What's Included

-• 3 Nights hotel in Kathmandu at 3-star r category hotel with breakfast in twin sharing basis
+• 2-night hotel in Kathmandu at a 3-star category hotel with breakfast on a sharing basis.

 • Sagarmatha National Park fee and Pasang Lhamu Village entrance fees.

-• An experienced English-speaking guide and his all expenses including his insurance
+• An experienced English-speaking guide and all expenses including his insurance.

 What's Excluded

-• Extra nights accommodation in Kathmandu in case of early arrival from the trek due to unforeseen circumstances
+• Extra night accommodation in Kathmandu in case of early arrival from the trek due to unforeseen circumstances.

-• Anything does not mention in the inclusion list
+• Anything not mentioned in the inclusion list.

 Dates & Price

-Everest Base Camp Trek Return By Helicopter Fixed Departure date Special Offer 2023 /2024
+Everest Base Camp Trek Return By Helicopter Fixed Departure date Special Offer 10% discount for 2024 /2025

 Useful Info